horizontalsystems/Bitcoin-Explained-Guide/README.md

 - about 4 million of those that were already created have been lost [source: fortune.com](https://fortune.com/2017/11/25/lost-bitcoins/)

 Taking into the account above, keep in mind that while there can be 21 million Bitcoins in total the current market supply of Bitcoins is about 14 million Bitcoins.

+A single Bitcoin consists of 100 million (100,000,000) units called Satoshi.

 <img src="/images/bitcoins_circulation.png">